Skip to content

 Why Self-Care Triggers Mum Guilt (and Why It Shouldn't)

+The ideology of intensive mothering frames self-care as selfish.
 The science says the opposite.
 Maternal self-care is not a competing interest with your child's wellbeing.
 It is a prerequisite for it.
-A mother who is rested, connected to herself, and emotionally regulated is more responsive, more patient, and more present than a mother who has sacrificed everything and is running on fumes and resentment.
+A mother who is rested, connected to herself, and emotionally regulated is more responsive, more patient, and more present than a mother running on fumes and resentment.

 Sources